mbeveridge/SDG-API_Extreme-Poverty/README.md

 R doesn't like `-` in column headings, so changed those.
 Couldn't find an definition/dictionary [^2] for the 3 numerical fields (initially `value-1`, `value-2`, `value-3`), despite going back through links and documents.
 It's guessable in this case (% of population), but still don't know why there are 3 separate fields [^3], as for any given row they seem to have the same value (or `value-3` is blank)

 Not a lot of fields to play with, for the effort.
-There was also an `enity.csv` file (which the API data didn't have) [^4], which I JOINED, in order to use the `region` field.
+There was also an `entity.csv` file (which the API data didn't have) [^4], which I JOINED, in order to use the `region` field.
 And then did a few quick visualisations, which I enjoyed.
 (They can be seen in the 'knitted' `Extreme-Poverty_R-only.md`, and a couple of them are on this page, below.)

 Would have been more scope for regional aggregations etc if `poverty-190.csv` contained population numbers, rather than just fields calculated from them [^5].
 The (apparent) [original source](http://iresearch.worldbank.org/PovcalNet/povDuplicateWB.aspx) does have them ...but not an API :)